GMdSilva/FastConformation/docs/cli_scripts/index.rst

 Command-Line Interface (CLI) Guide
 =====================================

-FastEnsemble provides command-line tools for performing various tasks such as MSA generation, ensemble prediction, and analysis.
+FastConformation provides command-line tools for performing various tasks such as MSA generation, ensemble prediction, and analysis.
 This section provides more detailed documentation for each CLI script.

 .. toctree::
    :maxdepth: 2